Zeppelin500/MBusino/README.md

 - OneWire 5x e.g. DS18B20, temperature
 - I²C e.g..
 BME280, temperatur, r. humidity, air pressure

+### Mbusino has a captive and setup portal to configure WiFi, MQTT, M-Bus, and Sensors
+The Board is usable for "only M-Bus" or "only sensor meassuring" as well.

 ## Hardware
 The PCB is designed with fritzing.
-M-Bus is provided by a piggyback M-Bus master. https://de.aliexpress.com/item/33008746192.html --> the Master! (the picture at ali shows a different board, but you will receive the right one)
+M-Bus is provided by a piggyback M-Bus master. https://de.aliexpress.com/item/33008746192.html --> the Master **NOT the Slave!** (the picture at ali shows a different board, but you will receive the right one)

+Supported ESP-Boards: ESP8266 D1 mini, or D1 mini Pro(4M) with extern antenna for better Wifi range and the ESP32 S2 mini only the [MBusino3S Code](https://github.com/Zeppelin500/MBusino/tree/main/tutorial/MBusino3S)

 Beside the USB power supply of D1 mini is no other adapter necessary.

-The Board is usable for only M-Bus (see MBusino_naked code) or only sensor meassuring as well.

 Use 2,54mm terminals or JST XH to connect the DS18B20